OpenEvalProject/evals/manuscripts/elife-61248/v2/manuscript.md

 The Brunner–Munzel test was used as non-parametric analysis for median value with Bonferroni correction (Hui et al., 2008).

-## Neuronal data analysis
+### Neuronal data analysis

 Only neuronal data from correct trials were used for the analyses.
 For each neuron, we collected data from 20 to 30 correct trials for each combination of reward-size-and-delay duration, a total of 120–180 successful trials.
 For each neuron, we first determined the start and end of event-related responses by using a series of χ2 tests (Ravel and Richmond, 2006).
 The background window was defined as the activity between 500 and 0 ms before cue onset.
 The test window spanned 100 ms for cue responses, and it moved in 10 ms increments, from 0 to 1500 ms, after cue appearance.
 For bar-release responses, the 100 ms test window moved from 300 ms before to 300 ms after bar release.
 For reward-related responses, the 100 ms test window moved from 0 to 500 ms after reward appearance.
 For each 100 ms test window, an χ2 test was used to determine whether the proportions of filled to empty 1 ms bins in the 100 ms test interval were significantly different from the proportion in the 500 ms background window.
 Start of the response was taken to be the middle of the first of four consecutive 100 ms test intervals showing a significant difference (p<0.05) in spike count between the test and background window.
 End of the response was defined as the middle of the last window showing a significant difference.
 Duration of the response was defined as the difference between the start and end of the response.
 The procedure worked well for all tested neurons, yielding latencies that matched those we would have chosen by visual inspection.
 A neuron was classified as responsive to the three events when a significant response could be detected in at least five consecutive windows.

 To quantify the influence of temporal discounting of reward value on the response, we applied linear regression analysis.
+For each significant response, firing rates (Y) were fitted by the following linear regression model:

+$$
+Y=\beta_{0}+\beta_{V}DV
+$$

-For each significant response, firing rates (Y) were fitted by the following linear regression model:(7)Y=β0+βVDVwhere βV is the regression coefficient and β0 is the intercept, and DV is the temporally discounted value formulated by a hyperbolic function (Equation 1; Mazur, 1984; Mazur, 2001; Green and Myerson, 2004).
-The effect of DV was compared with that of delay and reward size information on the response by the following multiple linear regression model:(8)Y=β0+βdelayD+βsizeR+βDVDVwhere D and R are delay duration and reward size, respectively, βdelay, βsize, and βDV are the regression coefficients, and β0 is the intercept.
-Another linear regression analysis was performed to quantify the influence of temporal discounting of reward value and satiation on the response, as follows:(9)Y=β0+βDVDV+βRcumRcumwhere DV and Rcum are the temporally discounted value and cumulative reward, respectively, βDV and βRcum are the regression coefficients, and β0 is the intercept.
+where βV is the regression coefficient and β0 is the intercept, and DV is the temporally discounted value formulated by a hyperbolic function (Equation 1; Mazur, 1984; Mazur, 2001; Green and Myerson, 2004).
+The effect of DV was compared with that of delay and reward size information on the response by the following multiple linear regression model:

+$$
+Y=\beta_{0}+\beta_{delay}D+\beta_{size}R+\beta_{DV}DV
+$$

+where D and R are delay duration and reward size, respectively, βdelay, βsize, and βDV are the regression coefficients, and β0 is the intercept.
+Another linear regression analysis was performed to quantify the influence of temporal discounting of reward value and satiation on the response, as follows:

+$$
+Y=\beta_{0}+\beta_{DV}DV+\beta_{Rcum}R_{cum}
+$$

+where DV and Rcum are the temporally discounted value and cumulative reward, respectively, βDV and βRcum are the regression coefficients, and β0 is the intercept.

 To examine whether DV-coding neurons differentially behave between correct and error trials, we performed LMMs (Bates et al., 2015), in which there is mixed effect of trial completion (correct/error) on slope and/or intercept.
 Four models were nested to consider the presence or absence of random effects (Figure 4—figure supplement 1).
 We applied the LMM analysis on DV-coding neurons recorded in a session in which the monkeys made at least three error trials.
 The best model was selected based on BIC.